Integrating Ether wallet functionality

 First, create a new TypeScript project using the Cartesi CLI.

-cartesi create ether-wallet-dapp --template typescript
+cartesi create ether-wallet --template typescript

 Run the following to generate the types for your project: